How We Treat Our Employees

 - It is expected that business with customers, suppliers, employees or government officials outside the United States be conducted not only in accordance with the laws of any particular foreign country, but also in accordance

-with applicable U.S. laws (such as the Foreign Corrupt Practices Act "FCPA") as well as Kimball Electronics ethical principles, regardless of any local custom or practice.
+with applicable U.S. laws (such as the Foreign Corrupt Practices Act "FCPA") as well as Kimball's ethical principles, regardless of any local custom or practice.

-- The FCPA, other U.S. laws, and similar laws of other countries prohibit employees, on behalf of Kimball Electronics, from directly or indirectly making, promising, authorizing or offering anything of value to a government
+- The FCPA, other U.S. laws, and similar laws of other countries prohibit employees, on behalf of Kimball, from directly or indirectly making, promising, authorizing or offering anything of value to a government

 official, representative or employee, political party, or any candidate for political office.
 A governmental official includes any person acting in an official capacity on behalf of a government, agency, department or institution,